 To choose a memory care community, we suggest taking all the same steps when choosing an assisted living community.
 When specifically researching communities for someone with dementia, there may be additional questions you’d like to ask, like:

-• What type of training does the staff receive?
+- What type of training does the staff receive?

-• What measures are taken to help avoid wandering?
+- What measures are taken to help avoid wandering?

-• Are there areas or techniques to help calm someone if they become agitated?
+- Are there areas or techniques to help calm someone if they become agitated?

 Make sure you know exactly what services are offered.
-Ask questions to determine the quality of care, the types of activities offered, and the look and feel of the community.
+Ask questions to determine the quality of care, the types of programs offered, and the look and feel of the community.
 Go for a visit – or two – so you can make a more informed decision.

 Some caregivers feel guilty or inadequate for wanting to move their parent or loved one into a memory care community.
 This is completely normal, but remember – wanting the best care for them isn’t a reason to feel guilt.
 When you make an informed decision, you’re doing it in their best interest.